dabrze/sugar_conformation/README.md

 - `sugar_results` contains cached experiment results (these can be recreated by running `sugar_analyses.py`)
 - `sugar_terminal_results` contains cached experiment results for terminal sugars
 - `pdb` contains NDB validation data and script for calculating differences between bond lengths and angles
+- the `refmac_runner`, `phenix_runner`, `refinement_analysis` contain additional code and results concerning refinements of structures with the use of the proposed restraints

 ## Requirements